pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/04_Configuration/README.md

     $ bin/console debug:config pimcore_ecommerce_framework

-A reference of available configuration entries can be foind on [PimcoreEcommerceFrameworkBundle Configuration Reference](./01_PimcoreEcommerceFrameworkBundle_Configuration_Reference.md).
+A reference of available configuration entries can be found on [PimcoreEcommerceFrameworkBundle Configuration Reference](./01_PimcoreEcommerceFrameworkBundle_Configuration_Reference.md).

 As the E-Commerce Framework makes heavy use of Symfony service definitions and you'll need to reference IDs of custom services in the configuration it's advised that you are comfortable to work with [Symfony's Service Container](https://symfony.com/doc/current/service_container.html#creating-configuring-services-in-the-container]).